awsdocs/amazon-guardduty-user-guide/doc_source/create-detector.md

 # CreateDetector<a name="create-detector"></a>

 Creates a single Amazon GuardDuty detector\.
 A detector is an object that represents the GuardDuty service\.
-A detector must be created in order for GuardDuty to become operational\.
+You must create a detector to enable GuardDuty\.

 **Important**
-Currently, GuardDuty only supports one detector resource per AWS account\.
+Currently, GuardDuty supports only one detector resource per AWS account per region\.

 ## Request Syntax<a name="create-detector-request-syntax"></a>